 The purpose of the Women in Engineering Scholarship offered by Alpha Kappa Alpha Sorority, Inc., Theta Psi Omega Chapter, is to support and acknowledge young women pursuing education and careers in engineering or closely related fields.
 Scholarship awards will range from $250.00 to $1000.00.
 To be eligible applicants must be females enrolled at a two or four-year university in the state of Rhode Island, be majoring in engineering or a closely related field, have a minimum GPA of 2.5 and a strong record of community service.
 For more information contact email@example.com.
 Completed application must be postmarked by March 15.

 Students who are enrolled in the IEP and who have declared both their majors (engineering and language) may apply for IEP Scholarships listed below.
 To be considered, students must submit an application via online form and submit a current professional resume.
 The application period will be open early April-June 1st.
 Please check the IEP Scholarship page for more details.
 Awards will be granted in the following Fall.

 John M. Grandin Scholarship

 Open to IEP students in all languages.
-Awarded based on academic achievement and commitment to the goals of the International Engineering Program.
+Awarded based on need, academic achievement and commitment to the goals of the International Engineering Program.
 The endowed fund was created by IEP alumni, faculty and staff in honor of IEP founder John M. Grandin.